hydraulic-institute/edb/source/03_fluid-flow-III/01_general.md

 - D = Average internal diameter in <units us = "feet" metric = "meters"/>
 - *v* = Kinematic viscosity of the fluid in <units us = "square feet/second" metric = "square meters/second"/>

-References 1, 2, 3, 4, 5, 6 and 7 in Section VJ were studied to obtain the best value of the roughness parameter (£) and the probable variations in the friction factors for new pipes.
+References 1, 2, 3, 4, 5, 6 and 7 in Section VJ were studied to obtain the best value of the roughness parameter (ε) and the probable variations in the friction factors for new pipes.
 The probable variations in (*f*) for some classes of new clean pipe are given in Table A.